Agriculture - Food, Science, Engineering

 Program

-The M1 program can accommodate up to 15 students.
+The M1 program accommodates up to 15 students.

-The M1 courses are either common to other courses in the Water Master's program, or specific to the Water and Agriculture course.
+The M1 courses are either common to other tracks in the Master's in Water program or specific to the Water and Agriculture track.

-In M2, most of the teaching is specific to the course, with a few modules at the interfaces with other courses.
-Students from engineering programs (including those of the Ministry of Agriculture, via AgroParisTech and the Agro Institute) or from other master's programs join the class.
+In M2, most of the courses are specific to the program, with a few modules that overlap with other programs.
+Students from engineering programs (including those from the Ministry of Agriculture, via AgroParisTech and L'institut Agro) or from other master's programs join the class.

-The teaching units are led by recognized specialists in the topics taught.
-Research professors or researchers from partner organizations (INRAE, IRD, CIRAD) make a major contribution to the teaching, which also benefits from the involvement of many professionals (engineering firms, development companies, ASAs, international organizations, etc.).
+The teaching units are led by recognized specialists in the subjects taught.
+Teachers and researchers from partner organizations (INRAE, IRD, CIRAD) contribute significantly to the teaching, which also benefits from the involvement of numerous professionals (design offices, development companies, ASAs, international organizations, etc.).

-All courses are held on the Montpellier campuses (University, Montpellier Supagro, AgroParisTech - Lavalette site), with a one-week field placement (Salon-de-Provence) at the beginning of the M2, occasional field trips and participation in scientific or professional events.
+All classes are held on the Montpellier campuses (University, Montpellier Supagro, AgroParisTech - Lavalette site), supplemented by a one-week field internship (Salon-de-Provence) at the beginning of the M2, occasional field trips, and participation in scientific or professional events.

 Read more